Motojo/Payara182WebApplicationExceptionBug/README.md

 ## Context

-WebApplication Exceptions are used to tell to the client what happened in a controlled way, with those Exceptions muted, wee need to refactor many huge projects to a new error management proccess.
+WebApplication Exceptions are used to tell to the client what happened in a controlled way, with those Exceptions muted, we need to refactor many huge projects to a new error management proccess.

 ## Environment ##